- I am still a first year (Freshman) student. Am I eligible for REU?

 - When will I know if I have been selected?

-We begin making offers in the first week of March, and try to notify students beginning March month end through mid-April at the latest regarding their application status.
+We begin making offers in the first week of April, and try to notify students beginning mid-April through the month's end at the latest regarding their application status.

 - How many offer letters does each student receive?